SohaT7/Purchase_Analysis/README.md

 <img style="width:100%" alt="roc_auc_code" src="https://github.com/SohaT7/Purchase_Analysis/blob/main/Images/eval_metrics.png">

 #### Making Predictions
+The [Predict_query.sql file](https://github.com/SohaT7/Purchase_Analysis/blob/main/Queries/Predict_query.sql) contians the SQL script to help the model make predictions on the remaining data.
 The model was used to make predictions on the data from sessions spanning the last month.
 It predicts whether a particular visitor will end up making a purchase on the website (given the value 1, otherwise 0) or not.

 ## Results
 ### Part ONE: Running Queries